Table of Contents

 Beginning with MySQL Cluster NDB 7.0.22 and MySQL Cluster NDB

-7.1.11, TABLE_ROWS
+7.1.11, TABLE_ROWS shows correct

-information for NDB
+information for NDB tables.

 Previously, for partitions of NDB

-tables, the TABLE_ROWS
+tables, the TABLE_ROWS column value was

 always 0.

-tables, you can also
+For NDB tables, you can also

 obtain this information using the ndb_desc